 Regularly reviewing and analyzing these performance indicators can help in making informed decisions and adjustments to optimize team productivity and efficiency.

-Moreover, it is crucial to compare the current metrics with historical data to track progress over time.
+- Compare the current metrics with historical data to track progress over time

 Addressing Areas of Improvement